Magnus1990P/audiobook_converter/README.md

 # audiobook_converter

 Converts Audible `.aax` audiobooks into per-chapter audio files (MP3 by default), with a live console progress display.
+Can also produce a single `.m4b` file per book with its original chapter markers intact.
 Runs on Windows, Linux, and macOS.

 ## Requirements